josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/02-Missile_Geometry_202/_micro_lessons/05-Coordinate_Geometry/README.md

-# Module 05 — Coordinate Geometry
+# Finished Assignments for Module 05 — Coordinate Geometry

 The geometry of geographic coordinates: valid ranges, bounding boxes, and why lat/lon arithmetic is not the same as flat-plane math.